AyeshaUllah/UnixGreenhouse/JOURNAL.md

 # Journals

-These are a collection of the journals we wrote documenting the creation process of our project.
+Below you will find a collection of the journals we wrote to document the creation process of our project.

 ## Journal 1
 ### 23/04/2024